Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: QFT-MCX circuit optimization and a phase implementation

 If all controls are $\vert 1\rangle$, $-iX$ is implemented to the target qubit.
 To correct the additional phase ($-i$), we need to implement the phase factor $e^{i\delta}=e^{i\pi/2}=i$ to the target qubit by adding $P(\delta/2)$ and $P(-\delta/2)$ to the $(n-1)$th wireline, as shown in Fig.~\ref{fig4}(b), thereby implementing

-By doing this, we introduce the phase factor $e^{-i\delta/2}$ to the $(n-1)$th wireline, which can be corrected by adding $P(\delta/4)$ and $P(-\delta/4)$ to the $(n-2)$th wireline, as shown in Fig.~\ref{fig4}(b).
-However, this results in the additional phase $e^{-i\delta/4}$ (the wireline output is $e^{-i\delta/4}P(\delta/2)$, based on Eq.~\ref{eqPh}), which can be corrected by adding appropriate phase gates to the lower qubit, and so on.
-Phase gates used to add $e^{i\delta}$ are displayed in {magenta} in Fig.~\ref{fig4}(b).
+By doing this, the phase factor $e^{-i\delta/2}$ is introduced on the $(n-1)$th wireline conditioned on the lower $(n-2)$ qubits, which can be corrected by adding $P(\delta/4)$ and $P(-\delta/4)$ to the $(n-2)$th wireline, as shown in Fig.~\ref{fig4}(b).
+However, this results in the additional phase $e^{-i\delta/4}$ (the wireline output is $e^{-i\delta/4}P(\delta/2)$, by analogy to Eq.~\ref{eqPh}), which can be corrected by adding appropriate phase gates to the lower qubit, and so on.
+Phase gates employed for the conditional application of $e^{i\delta}$ to the target qubit are displayed in {magenta} in Fig.~\ref{fig4}(b).
 One may note that these gates annihilate if one of the control qubits is in $\vert 0\rangle$ state.
-Moreover, the same phase-adding circuit can be implemented by surrounding the {``$-1$''$\:{\rm mod} \:2^{n-1}$} subcircuit with the same phase gates, but in reverse ordering to the one used in the {``$+1$''$\:{\rm mod}\: 2^n$}.
+Moreover, the same ``phase-adding'' circuit can be implemented by surrounding the {``$-1$''$\:{\rm mod} \:2^{n-1}$} subcircuit with the same phase gates, but in reverse ordering to the one used in the {``$+1$''$\:{\rm mod}\: 2^n$}.
 Thereby, on the $(n-1)$th wireline we implement

 providing that all controls are $\vert 1\rangle$.
-Alternatively, we may combine the two methods.
+Alternatively, we may combine these two approaches.

+The essence of phase correction is to use two multi-controlled X gates existing in this stair-wise structure to implement a multi-controlled $R_z$ gate on each wireline.
+So, on the $(n-1)$th wireline we implement $C^{(n-2)}-R_z(\delta)$, on the $(n-2)$th $C^{(n-3)}-R_z(\delta/2)$, and on the first wireline we apply $R_z(\delta/2^{n-2})$.
+One should note that in genuine quantum computing, we utilize $R_z$ gates instead of {$P$} resulting in the global phase $e^{i\delta/2^{n-1}}$ to the output state.
+Choosing the symmetric configuration may avoid this at the price of keeping the two consecutive $X$ gates on the first wireline.

+Moreover, we can conditionally apply a custom phase to each control qubit by choosing different arguments in the ${P}$ gates sequence.
+This is potentially very useful from the point of view of a more general application that combines multiple circuits.
+For example, we can use less complex MC-SU(2) gates, which are linear in the depth and the number of C-NOTs used.
+After performing the set of SU(2)-based computations, we can custom-add phase factors for each qubit using only one circuit which, as we will show in the next chapter, employs a quadratic number of C-NOT gates.